-All Apprentices shall be employed in accordance with the provisions of the Apprenticeship Act of the respective Province and the parties hereto agree to observe all provisions of the said Act.
+All Apprentices shall be employed in accordance with the provisions of the Apprenticeship Act of the Provinces of New Brunswick, Nova Scotia and Prince Edward Island and the Parties hereto agree to observe all provisions of the said Act.

 Apprentices shall be given the support of the Journeyperson working on the job on which the Apprentices are employed, and, the supervision of the Foreperson, and, under the guidance of the Journeyperson, they may perform rigging, fitting, welding, layout work or any other part of the trade of a Journeyperson Boilermaker.